DozerEng/ledDisplay/README.md

     - Custom glove/interface using MPU-6050

 # Lessons learned
-- There are ICs or special LEDs with built in microcontrollers for individual addressing, such as the SK6812, which can
+- There are ICs or special LEDs with built in microcontrollers for individual addressing, such as the SK6812, which can make managing far more LEDs a lot more managable as well as possibly removing the complexity of multiplexing and the need for a second microcontroller.
+- There is a time and place for breadboards and protoboards, you can't always just create a PCB for everything right away.
+This project was one of those times!
+- The value of note taking/keeping a project log book.
+- Greatly developed oscilloscope abilities during this project

 # Next generation
 - PCB based LED panel as well as hardware